Lyons (ACT)

 PROFILE FAQ

-Lyons has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Lyons has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects that may affect this region.
-Notable ones include Woden Town Square Precinct Redevelopment, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, Ivy by Morris (Section 54 Phillip), and CIT Woden Campus.
-The following list details those most likely to be relevant.
+The total number of projects identified by AreaSearch that could impact the area is 22.
+Among these key projects are Woden Town Square Precinct Redevelopment, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, Ivy by Morris (Section 54 Phillip), and The Hunter.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.